vmleon/OracleATPGettingStarted/lab300/README.md

 # Lab 300: DevOps with ATP

-Autonomous Databases give you the oportunity to see metrics and other services like Machine Learning and Oracle Application Express.
+Autonomous Databases give you the opportunity to see metrics and other services like Machine Learning and Oracle Application Express.
 You can also interact with Oracle Cloud with a command line tool.
 We are going to explore it in this Lab.

 ## Before you start

-It is required that you are logged in the linux machine.
+It is required that you are logged in the Linux machine.

 ## Configure OCI command line tool